 LEVEL 4

 Generally a single-club competition, or an inter-club competition of no more than 8 invited clubs.
-Results can be used for entry to the Hampshire County Championships and other licensed meets.
+Results can be used for entry to the Hertfordshire County Championships and other licensed meets.

 LEVEL 3